 Early Detection is the most effective way to beat lung cancer.
 Low Dose CT Chest Scans are more sensitive than chest X-rays in detecting early-stage lung cancer.
 You are a candidate if you meet the following criteria:

 - Asymptomatic, no signs of lung cancer

-- Tobacco smoking history of at least 30 pack years (1 pack year = smoking one pack per day for one year; 1 pack = 20 cigarettes) – 1 pack per day for 30 years – 2 packs per day for 15 years – 3 packs per day for 10 years
+- Tobacco smoking history of at least 20 pack-years (1 pack-year = smoking one pack per day for one year; 1 pack = 20 cigarettes) – 1 pack per day for 20 years – 2 packs per day for 10 years

-- Current smoker or one who has quit smoking with the last 15 years
+- Current smoker or one who has quit smoking in the last 15 years

-It is not uncommon for a Low Dose CT Chest Screening to find a small nodule or mass in the lungs, especially in current or former smokers.
+It is not uncommon for a CT lung screening to find a small nodule or mass in the lungs, especially in current or former smokers.
 Most nodules are not cancer, and could be the result of an old infection, scar tissue or another cause.
-Your doctor may want to monitor the nodule over time, or recommend another imaging test or biopsy.
+But your doctor may want to monitor the nodule to see if it is growing over time, or recommend another imaging test or biopsy.

 Any heredity or lifestyle factors that increase your chance of developing lung cancer is called a “risk factor.”
 For lung cancer, risk factors include:

 • Contact with radon

 • Personal history of lung disease or other cancers